CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/cmaq-vm/preinstall_v54.md

 cp /shared/cyclecloud-cmaq/run_scripts/run_cctm_2018_12US1_v54_cb6r5_ae6.20171222.96.ncclassic.csh .
 ```

 Note, this Virtual Machine does not have Slurm installed or configured.
+Also note, the first few timings reported here were using the HB120_v2, instead of HB120_v3.
+See the last timing report for the HB120_v3, which is much faster.

 ## Run CMAQ interactively using the following command: